songgao/flags.hh/README.md

   flags.Var(var1, 'a', "var1", uint64_t(64), "This is var1!");
   flags.Var(var2, 'b', "var2", uint32_t(32), "var2 haahahahaha...");
   flags.Var(var3, 'c', "var3", int32_t(42), "var3 is signed!", "Group 1");
-  flags.Var(str, 's', "str", std::string("Hello!"), "This is a string, and the description is too long to fit in one line and has to be wrapped blah blah blah blah...", "Group 1");
+  flags.Var(str, 's', "str", std::string("Hello World!"), "This is a string, and the description is too long to fit in one line and has to be wrapped blah blah blah blah...", "Group 1");
   flags.Bool(b, 'd', "bool", "this is a bool variable", "Group 2");

   flags.Bool(help, 'h', "help", "show this help and exit", "Group 3");